-Related FHWA Planning Emphasis Area: Ladders of Opportunity/Livability and Climate Change Former Secretary of Transportation Anthony Foxx has expressed a strong desire for cooperative transportation planning throughout the United States to focus on providing access to essential services, such as employment, housing, and education.
-Access to essential services can help create pathways to upward social mobility for low income individuals and families, and is described as "ladders of opportunity."
+Related FHWA Planning Emphasis Area: Ladders of Opportunity/Livability and Climate Change FHWA continues to promote a focus on providing access to essential services, such as employment, housing, and education.
+Access to essential services can help create pathways to upward social mobility for low-income individuals and families, described in shorthand as "ladders of opportunity."
 Having more transportation options can provide these opportunities.